graalvm/taming-build-time-initialization/README.md

 # Taming Build-Time Initalization in Native Image

+## How to run the examples in this repo

+Make sure to install maven, GraalVM and native-image and to put native-image on the PATH.
+Each example can then be compiled using `mvn clean package`.
+Some examples can also be tweaked and recompiled to show different scenarios.

 ## Why Build-Time Initialization?
 ### Better Peak Performance

 By the semantics of the Java, access to classes, methods, or fields can cause class initialization.
 In just-in-time compilers (JIT) this doesn't introduce performance overheads: every class in the compiled code is initialized because the interpreter has already executed it.

 In ahead-of-time compilers such as GraalVM Native Image, class-initialization checks can not be removed as this would break Java semantics.
 For example, a simple sequence of field accesses will get translated into a check for class initialization and field access, i.e.,
 ```
 Math.PI
 ```